 Canker sores are the most common type of mouth sore.
 They are usually white with red borders.
 Other types of mouth sores can be white, red, or yellow.
 Your child may have a single sore or more than one at the same time.
 Mouth sore symptoms can include:

 NOTE: If your child has a sore outside the mouth, it’s likely a cold sore.
 Cold sores can be spread through direct contact.
 They may require different treatment from mouth sores.
-Ask your child’s doctor for more information about cold sores if you think your child has one.
+Ask your child’s healthcare provider for more information about cold sores if you think your child has one.

 A mouth sore is diagnosed by how it looks.
-To get more information, the doctor will ask about your child’s symptoms and health history.
-The doctor will also examine your child.
+To get more information, the healthcare provider will ask about your child’s symptoms and health history.
+He or she will also examine your child.
 You will be told if any tests are needed.

 Mouth sores generally go away within 7 to 14 days with no treatment.